jeremyButtler/freezeTB/README.md

 4. freezeTb then adds the kept reads to a histogram of filtered reads
 5. freezeTb then checks the read for AMRs
+6. freezeTb then checks for any MIRU lineages in an read
-6. freezeTb then adds the read to the reference
+7. freezeTb then adds the read to the reference
-7. After going though all reads; freezeTb then prints out both histogram (unfiltered and filtered)
+8. After going though all reads; freezeTb then prints out both histogram (unfiltered and filtered)
-8. freezeTb prints out the AMRs that at least 45% of mapped reads supported
+9. freezeTb prints out the AMRs that at least 45% of mapped reads supported
+10. freezEtB THen prints out the MIRU lineage table of read counts for the reads
-9. freezeTb then finishes building the consensus and then finds the AMRs for the consensus.
+11. freezeTb then finishes building the consensus
+12. freezeTb finds the AMRs for the consensus
+13. freezeTb finds the MIRU lineages for the consensus
-10. freezeTb then makes the read depth and coverage graphs with R (only if you used -graph or -graph-ext "ext")
+14. freezeTb then makes the read depth and coverage graphs with R (only if you used -graph or -graph-ext "ext")